Feasibility Study

 Columbus, GA

-The Food Mill and its partners are developing a food innovation campus that will enable the expansion of their many programs into a diversified network of food enterprises including medically tailored meals, a shared kitchen, an incubator program, a vertical growing facility, and more.
-New Venture Advisors is assisting The Food Mill in defining the concept for this collaboration, its partnerships, operating model, and facilities design through a phased development process funded by a 2021 Healthy Food Financing Initiative grant.
+The Food Mill and its partners are developing a small corridor of food-focused facilities and properties along the 2nd Avenue corridor in downtown Columbus.
+The focus of these projects is to enable the expansion of food-access and agricultural programming (which they currently operate) into a diversified network of food enterprises including medically tailored meals, a shared kitchen, an incubator program, increased agricultural growing and community growing sites, food truck and food retail vending spaces, and outdoor recreation spaces.
+New Venture Advisors has supported the Food Mill in developing market space and operations since the expansion of their original facility in 2021, and is currently assisting The Food Mill in defining the concept for this collaboration, its partnerships, operating model, and facilities design through a phased development process funded by a 2021 Healthy Food Financing Initiative grant.
+The Food Mill is working collaboratively in Columbus with key partners like Open Door Community House, Mercy Medical, and others to support this ambitious development project.
 (2023)

 Food Bank Council of Michigan Senior Food Access Pilot Program